dmp1ce/decompose-web-common/README.md

 - `PROJECT_NGINX_VIRTUAL_HOST` : The main domain name for the website.
 Default is `mysite.local`.
 - `PROJECT_NGINX_VIRTUAL_HOST_ALTS` : All of the alternate domain names which are redirected to `PROJECT_NGINX_VIRTUAL_HOST` domain name.
 Multiple names are seperated by space (` `) character.
 Default is `www.mysite.local alt_mysite.local www.alt_mysite.local`
+- `PROJECT_NGINX_DEFAULT_HOST` : The default virtual host to use for the nginx proxy.

 ### Source paths